terminatorul/openvpn-initscript-slack/README.md

     chmod +x /etc/rc.d/rc.local_shutdown
 ```

-The init script will be able see if you enabled a connection this way.
-But currently it
+This init script will  see if a connection is enabled this way when you run the `status` command.
-is not possible to enable a connection automatically, so this has to be done manually.
+But currently it is not possible to enable a connection automatically, so this has to be done manually.

 For the same purpose, you can also create systemv style links instead, under the
 `/etc/rc.d/rc[0-6KSs].d/` directories and the link from `rc3.d/` will be seen by this init